 Learn more about some of the question types by trying our free test.
 Get a Test Prep Account to practice on all of the question types mentioned above, and more, to improve your spatial ability.

 Spatial ability tests are used as part of the recruitment process of engineers, architects, chemists, mechanics, line assembly workers, and more.
 The tests are often a part of the school admission exam for education as architects, graphic designers, air traffic controllers, pilots, and more.

 Try a free full length simulated assessment test.

-This full length simulated assessment test contains 20 spatial ability test questions and has a time limit of 15 minutes.
+This quick simulated assessment test contains 8 spatial ability test questions and has a time limit of 5 minutes.

 Would you like to improve your test score?
 Practice smart with a Test Prep Account.